hvuSyslogic/EdgeFabricTutorials/c8fabric_tutorial_with_pyC8/README.md

 $cursor = fabric.c8ql.execute('FOR employee IN employees RETURN employee') # Execute a C8QL query
 $docs = [document for document in cursor]
 ```
-You can execute C8QL query on our newly created collection 'employees'.
+You can execute C8QL query on our newly created collection `employees`.
 C8QL is C8's query language.
 This aforementioned query is equivalent to SQL's SELECT query.

 ### Delete tenant